Leading Water Issues, Old and New

 Although treatment for perfluorinated compounds in municipal systems can be complex, carbon filtration for whole house and reverse osmosis for drinking water have been found to provide significant reduction for homes.

 One other issue we would like to add to the list of regulated contaminants that should be taken more seriously is nitrates.
 There is growing evidence

 that nitrate contamination is becoming much more common, not only in well water but also in city water supplies.
 The long-standing EPA allowable amount of 10 parts per million may be way too lenient.
 Although nitrates can be removed with ion exchange, the best and easiest way to provide nitrate-free drinking water is with an undersink RO unit in the home.

 Of the issues discussed, whole house treatments are practical for bacteria and hardness.
-For city water with chlorine, chloramine, and general chemical issues, including PFOS, an appropriately designed and sized whole house carbon filter is recommended.
+For city water with chlorine, chloramine, and general chemical issues, including PFAS, an appropriately designed and sized whole house carbon filter is recommended.
 For drinking water issues like lead, nitrates, and arsenic, an undersink reverse osmosis unit is the treatment of choice.
 A good undersink RO unit covers virtually all drinking water issues.
-It includes tight carbon block filters for chemical reduction and a very tight membrane that strains out lead, arsenic, fluoride, nitrates, sodium, and other undesirables.
+It includes carbon block filters for chemical reduction and a very tight membrane that strains out lead, arsenic, fluoride, nitrates, sodium, and other undesirables.